energywebfoundation/challenge/applications/scs-trusted-execution.md

 * **Energy Web Chain Payment Address**: 0x02E4E8A26eDD4277031876432531F53bC19D2eD5

 ## Project Description

 SCS has developed [SubstraTEE](https://www.substratee.com) for the Polkadot ecosystem and proposes to port this solution to the EW Chain.
-LEt the working title be EW-TEE.
+Let the working title be **EW-TEE**.

 SubstraTEE is a framework for trusted off-chain computation.
 Confidential data can be processed in Intel SGX "worker" enclaves while using the blockchain as a root of trust for enclave attestation.
-The chain also takes care of transaction ordering - completely blind to what the encrypted transactions contain.
+The chain currently also takes care of transaction ordering - completely blind to what the encrypted transactions contain.
 A high-level introduction is given in [our introductory medium article](https://medium.com/polkadot-network/have-a-tee-with-polkadot-7ea052e4d69a)

 Our solution requires trust in Intel as a manufacturer of CPU's as well as a provider of attestation services (IAS).
 Intel SGX offers *integrity* and *confidentiality* guarantees: Intel can remotely attest that a specific software (identified by the binary's hash) is executed on a genuine Intel CPU platform.
 Alternative platforms are being evaluated by SCS but as of today, Intel SGX is the only platform meeting [our trust model](https://www.substratee.com/security.html).

+The advantage of combining the concept of TEEs with blockchain is that we can decouple the trust in the workers from Intel attestation services (IAS) for end-users.
+Workers must obtain a commercial license with Intel in order to perform remote attestation (RA).
+The blockchain performs transparent validation of RA on behalf of end users who don't want to register an account with Intel before using the system.
+This way, the blockchain acts as a trusted registry of attested worker enclaves.
+The advantages of blockchain become even more evident when manufacturers would register their devices directly on the chain in the future (i.e. [Keystone enclaves](https://keystone-enclave.org/)).

+The maturity level of substraTEE is still experimental.
+[Encointer](https://encointer.org) will be the first live network based on this framework, to be deployed in June 2020.

 ### EW Flex with privacy and scalability

 The [EW Flex](https://www.energyweb.org/technology/toolkits/ew-flex/) system allows prosumers behind the meter to participate in flexibility markets.
 A prosumers' flexibility offers represent sensitive data because they contain behavioral information about the persons living in a household.
-In the EU, this data is protected by GDPR.
+In the EU, such data is protected by GDPR.
+According to the [EU Blockchain observatory](https://www.eublockchainforum.eu/sites/default/files/reports/20181016_report_gdpr.pdf?width=1024&height=800&iframe=true), sensitive data may not even hit the blockchain in encrypted form (because the encryption key could leak in the future) and the right to be deleted is in contradition to immutable ledgers - for data stored on that ledger.
+Off-chaining state and computation is our recommended approach to compliance with regulations.

 The current solution requires the entity who performs the market matching to know and process sensitive data.
 As we will show, the goal of decentralization doesn't have to be in contradiction with privacy.
 To the contrary: We can offer transparency of the process while keeping data ownership with the user.
 The user can share her data with well-defined algorithms executed inside TEE enclaves selectively.